E-mail: [email protected]

 Also in 2004, Toperich served as a project manager for the European Youth Peace Summit held in Sarajevo, bringing together over 500 youth leaders from all over Europe.
 Budimir Lončar, former Foreign Minister of Yugoslavia under Marshal Tito, and later, top advisor to Stjepan Mesic, President of Croatia, served as the European Youth Peace Summit Senior Advisor.

-His 1997 concert in Washington, D.C. was broadcast nationwide on National Public Radio (NPR) and earned him a nomination for Best Debut Artist.
+His 1997 concert in Washington, D.C. was broadcast nationwide on the National Public Radio (NPR) and earned him a nomination for Best Debut Artist.
 In 2004, he became the first concert pianist to perform in Monrovia (Liberia), a concert organized by Jacques P. Klein, United Nations Special Representative in Liberia.
-United Nations broadcast this concert live throughout the African continent.
+United Nations broadcasted this concert live throughout the African continent.

 Early Life and Education

-Toperich, born in Sarajevo, then Yugoslavia but now Bosnia and Herzegovina, began playing piano at the age of four.
+Toperich, born in Sarajevo, then Yugoslavia and now Bosnia and Herzegovina, began playing piano at the age of four.
 During his years of study, he won the first prize at the national piano student’s competition in Dubrovnik.

 He moved to Jerusalem at the age of 21 in the early 1990s, where he did his formal training at the Rubin Academy of Music and Dance in Jerusalem receiving his M.A. in piano, studying under Meira Smailovic, Arbo Valdma, and Irina Berkovich.